 The National Heroes Acre is Zimbabwe's national shrine where national heroes are buried.
-It was established in 1980 soon after the independence of Zimbabwe.
-The area was located on the heart of Harare in the Warren Park suburb.
+It was established in 1980 soon after independence.
+The area was located on the western side of Harare in the Warren Park suburb.
 The National Stadium was then built nearby.

 Symbolism and Meaning

-The tomb of an unknown soldier is a major attraction and it symbolises the unknown soldiers who died for the cause of the struggle.
+The tomb of the unknown soldier symbolises those who died for the cause of the struggle.
 This section is one of the most respected ones because it carries the very essence of the liberations struggle.

 There is also a national museum located within the National Heroes Acre.
 It is basically a repository of Zimbabwean history which is is displayed in the form of drawings, pictures, artwork and written word.
 The museum, by and large, contains the history of the Second Chimurenga in Zimbabwe.
 The place is administered by the National Museums and Monuments of Zimbabwe.